 Campus Police and Public Safety provides 24-hour-a-day patrol protection for college buildings, grounds, and parking lots.
 It responds to crime reports, fires, medical emergencies, traffic accidents, and other incidents requiring police or security assistance.
-The White Annex is located at the back on the White Building on the main campus.
+The office is located on main campus in Building 8.

 Students, faculty, and staff can report emergencies to Campus Police and Public Safety by dialing extension 5555 from any on-campus phone or calling the Durham City Police by dialing 9-911.
 To report security or safety hazards or other non-emergency situations, call Campus Police and Public Safety at 919-536-7255, extension 5555.

 Anyone who must walk alone on campus at night is encouraged to take advantage of a Campus Police and Public Safety escort by dialing extension 5500 from a campus phone.
 A member of the Campus Police and Public Safety staff will accompany the caller to any campus building or parking lot.

 Students newly admitted to the college may obtain a Durham Tech ID card during their first semester or at the start of their program.
 To obtain a photo college ID card, a student must be registered for courses and must have paid tuition.
 An official photo ID, such as license, state ID, passport, or military ID, is required to obtain a photo college ID card.
 They are available no earlier than one week prior to the start of classes.

 Any registered student who does not have an official photo ID may obtain a Campus Access card.
 The Campus Access card will not have a photograph.
 Do not discard your college ID card.
 (Replacement fees are charged as detailed below.)
 You will use your college ID card throughout your career at Durham Tech.